MooersLab/biological-crystallography-voice-in/README.md

 If you pick a word combination with a subset of words already assigned to another command, the commands will collide, and you will not get the intended effect.
 It is better to pick a synonym for the new command than include the old one.

-### Use verbs are prefaces
+### Use verbs are prefixes
-I use the verb "insert" in front of the name for the computer code or equation that I want to insert.
+I use the verb "insert" before the name of the computer code or equation that I want to insert.
 I use the verb "expand" to expand acronyms.
-I use the verb "list" to list sets of causes.
+I use the verb "list" to list sets of items.

 ### Test the commands
 Like other forms of computer code, test the Voice In commands to ensure you get the intended effect.